-On September 13, 1943, 125 army men were assigned to the University to take a basic engineering course, known as the Army Specialized Training Program, requiring three twelve-week periods.
-This program was discontinued at the University of Akron on March 4, 1944.
-The men in this 3538th Service Unit of the Army Specialized Training Program were housed at 466 East Market Street and ate at the U.S.B.
-Cafeteria.
+On September 13, 1943, 125 Army men were assigned to the University to take a basic engineering course, known as the Army Specialized Training Program.
+The plan comprised three twelveweek terms.
+During the program, which was discontinued at the University of Akron on March 4, 1944, 138 men in the basic course and 41 former ROTC students in the advanced course were enrolled at the University.